 The bad news is packaged in the second chapter, where the physiological decline with aging is detailed by biological system, from our central nervous system to our skin and everything in between.
 Perhaps this is Reaburn’s way of getting our attention.
 He certainly leaves the impression that aging is not for sissies and if an athlete is going to attenuate the effects of aging on performance that a comprehensive training program is required.
 He draws on his own experience, various studies he has conducted as well as research by mentored students.

 The default approach in TMA is safety and prevention.
-Beginning with proper medical screening, Dr. Reaburn offers guidance on progressive training, coaching, nutrition/weight control, and recovery strategies with separate chapters on endurance development, strength and power/speed enhancement, and flexibility.
+His watchword is “Listen to your body!”
+Beginning with proper medical screening, Reaburn offers guidance on progressive training, coaching, nutrition/weight control, and recovery strategies with separate chapters on endurance development, strength and power/speed enhancement, and flexibility.
 He outlines the signs, symptoms, and recovery from overtraining.
 All of the above is presented in sufficient detail to support his conclusions and recommendations.
 The final chapter focuses on the female masters athlete, a topic sparsely covered to this day.

 TMA is not a quick read, but it’s enjoyable, and though full of technical data, written in everyday prose.
-One downside is TMA was written in 2009 and much has been learned in the past 11 years.
-Having recently retired as Head of Exercise and Sport Science at Bond University in Queensland, Australia, perhaps Dr. Reaburn will find time and collaborators to update this comprehensive text.
+One downside is TMA was written in 2009 and much has been learned since then.
+Having recently retired as Head of Exercise and Sport Science at Bond University in Queensland, Australia, perhaps the author will find time and collaborators to update this comprehensive text.
 A second shortcoming is a paucity of references so interested readers might explore some of these topics in more depth, though with today’s powerful Internet search engines, this is not a critical omission.

 Disclosure: I’ve had periodic contact with the author over the past couple of years.
 He has reviewed various research proposals and been generous in advising me on my academic pursuits.
 Dr. Reaburn continues to teach at Bond — a course on masters athletics!